bigskysoftware/missing/docs/concepts.md

 ### Examples

-The `main` tag would auto-center and pad at a reasonable (configurable) max-width:
+The `main` tag would auto-center and pad at a reasonable (configurable) max-width, similar to a Bootstrap `container`, though not necessarily relying on fixed breakpoints:

 ```html
 <main>